Skip to content

 • What triggers expansion conversations?

-With processes mapped, design your data architecture:
+With processes mapped, design your data architecture by defining your "source of truth":

 Data Type Primary System Secondary Systems